cyscale/cyscale.com/src/pages/careers/product-designer.md

 # Job description

-You will be part of the team that listens to our customers, collects feedback, and ensures we understand what their security and business requirements are.
-You will be involved in the entire sales lifecycle and you will be responsible of closing that sale.
-Your focus will be on Enterprise and Mid-Market customers.
+You will design a successful customer experience and a product that users love, partner up with our product manager and work closely with our team of engineers to make sure we understand customers and iteratively come up with the best solutions for their problems.
+You will participate in all phases of the product (discovery, delivery, iteration) and your performance will be measured on the success of the product.

 ## Benefits